Welcome to the recruitment page for the Carmel Police Department. We hope you find this page to be helpful and informative.

 The Carmel Police Department is a great place to work.
 There are many opportunities to choose during your career as a Carmel Police Officer.
 Whether you want to be a School Resource Officer or a member of the SWAT team, there is something for every officer.
 We have some of the best benefits of any police department in the state and a community that is supportive of its police department.

 Thanks again for visiting our website and learning more about the Carmel Police Department.

 Q: How many times per year do you test?

-A: We generally have at least one process each year with additional processes being held if necessary.
-These processes will be held dependent upon the needs of the department and may open at any time.
+A: We generally hold multiple processes each year, these processes will be held dependent upon the needs of the department and may open at any time.
 We recommend that all interested persons fill out a job interest card in order to be notified when each process opens.
-To fill out a job interest card please click HERE.
+Fill out a job interest card.

 Q: How long does the testing process take?

 A: The testing process takes approximately 4 months to complete.

 Q: How many times is an applicant required to travel to Carmel during the process?

 A: This will depend on the applicants success in the process.
 There are several steps in the hiring process that require the applicant to be physically present these are: physical and written testing, the oral interview, polygraph, Chief’s board and the psychological testing and PERF physical.

 Q: How many officers do you hire every year?